jangelsb/moviemover/README.md

 It copies or moves videos to `./playground/tvshows` or `./playground/movies` based on it's type.

-However, if you run the jar file from the terminal, you can customize these locations.
+However, if you run the jar file from the terminal, you can customize these locations and some settings.
 This is demonstarted and explained in the `./test_script.sh`

 e.g., executing:
 ```